apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 [Hypothesis][].

 Further, we show how to specify this API in TLA+ and analyze it it with two model checkers: Apalache and TLC.
-Our hope is that our tutorial would bring some clarity in the relative strengths and weaknesses of these approaches.
+Our hope is that this tutorial will help clarify the relative strengths and weaknesses of these approaches.

 ## 1. Prerequisites